Digitalist-Open-Cloud/Matomo-Plugin-VueExample/README.md

     }
 ```

 Matomo have a hook-system, and the events you are registering n your plugin, as in this case, `'Translate.getClientSideTranslationKeys` - you can hook into with your own function, in this case `getTranslations`, and you are adding your own translations in the `$translations` array.
+This makes translations be available for javascript (like Vue.js)

 Edit `vue/src/TestVue/TestVue.vue`